 9 Ways to Improve Lead Gen with Form Optimization

-If your website is a lead-generating hurricane, its forms are the eye of the storm.
+If your sales-enabled website is a lead-generating hurricane, its forms are the eye of the storm.

 Form optimization is like putting a hurricane over warm, open water.
 It reduces friction and nets you even more visitor conversions.